-Life is the one area of insurance that has been heavily criticised for the lack of innovation to date.
-That said, just last week both the #1 and #2 of the Sønr 100 announced their steps into life insurance.
+Life is the one area of insurance that has been heavily criticized for the lack of innovation to date.
+That said, just last week both the #1 and #2 of the Sønr 100 announced their steps into life insurance innovation.

 Maybe things are about to change?